scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 ## Deployment experiences {#deploy}

 - Deployment experiences: SSFN, SCI-ED (15.3, 15.4), SCIONLab (14)
-SCION is backed by a strong deployment experience, starting from research to production uses.
+SCION has been deployed in production by multiple entities, growing its acceptance among industry.
+While early deployments were on academic networks & NRENs, SCION has expanded to serve the financial industry, government, and healthcare.

+In 2017, SCION was evaluated for production use by the Swiss National Bank, with the goal of modernising the network interconnecting banks and their branches in order to improve network flexibility and cut cost.
+Existing leased lines were provisioned via dedicated layer-2 circuit switching or layer-3 MPLS–is, providing availability and confidentiality.
+SCION approximates leased-line properties, offering geofencing, path transparency, high reliability thanks to fast failover, and flexibility, as it enables connectivity to any other entities connected to the SCION Internet.
+Positive experiences with the early deployment led the Swiss National Bank (SNB) to extend its SCION deployment to support system-critical applications, like  its real-time gross settlement (RTGS) system, connecting all Swiss banks.
+Through its native multipath capability and the ability to seamlessly include multiple network service providers in a federation, SCION leads to exceptional availability and resilience of the net- work infrastructure and end-to-end connectivity.
+The SSFN is implemented as a SCION ISD, where the core is formed by a federation of three network service providers (core ASes) deploying SCION routers at the borders of their network.
+Members of the SSFN—i.e., financial institutions—are directly connected to one or more of these core ASes.
+They are themselves SCION ASes that additionally de- ploy SCION–IP gateways (SIGs).
+These SIGs provide the entry points for members to use the SSFN as a communication platform—they transparently enable traditional IP-based communication to use a SCION network (“IP-in- SCION encapsulation”)

-Since August 2017, SCION has been evaluated for production use by a central bank, with the goal of replacing the existing leased lines network interconnecting banks and their branches.
-Over time, several of their branches have been connected to their data centers over the SCION network.
-Their positive experiences have fueled adoption by ISPs, as well as by commercial, education, and government entities.
-Today, eight ?? ?
-ISPs offer SCION connections, and several banks and government entities benefit from a native SCION backbone for production use.
+Positive experiences by the financial industry have fueled adoption by ISPs, as well as by commercial, education, and government entities.
+Today, eight ISPs offer SCION connections, and several banks and government entities benefit from a native SCION backbone for production use.

-Before we describe the technical deployment details, we first discuss the stakeholder incentives that led to the first production use of SCION in 2017, and then briefly discuss deployment considerations that are needed to achieve the salient SCION properties.
 The initial customer incentive was to test the reliability of SCION and to use a SCION connection to replace a leased line.
-A leased line–often provisioned via dedicated layer-2 circuit switching or layer-3 MPLS–is a premium connectivity service that provides availability and confidentiality.
-On the other hand, leased lines often have long lead times (in some cases several months), lack flexibility for short-term changes, and are often expensive to operate.
-SCION approximates leased-line properties, offering geofencing, path transparency, high reliability thanks to fast failover, and flexibility for changes.
 Today, eight ISPs offer SCION connections, and several banks and government entities benefit from their BGP-free backbones for production use.
 This demonstrates that the initial deployment incentives have been sufficient, but additional ones are needed to further drive deployment of native SCION connectivity on endpoints used by applications.

+SCION research and development is often carried out on top of SCIONLab, the global SCION research testbed.
+The SCIONLAB network is composed of a set of dozens of globally distributed infrastructure ASes, and over 1000 user ASes running on various systems.
+SCIONLAB is a globally distributed network in which users can easily set up their own AS, connect and run experiments.
+It provides a global testbed for path-aware networking research.